choderalab/density-measurements/quantos-dosing-series/README.md

 It then writes out a file containing the list of mass pairs to interpolate between 100% compound 1 and 100% compound 2.
 The output filename is given in the yaml.

 An example yaml is provided in this directory and can be used as a template.
+The output filename is optional, and the script will print the name of the file containing the output after running.